Introduction to Permaculture

-For example, when we use a tree for wood we are using a renewable
+For example, when we use a tree for wood we are using a

-no harvesting energy.
+non-consuming and require no harvesting energy.
 This simple

 systems where many simple functions have become dependent

 on non-renewable and unsustainable resource use.

 6: PRODUCE NO WASTE

 principle brings together traditional values of frugality

 and care for material goods, the modern concern about pollution,

-and the more radical perspective that sees wastes as resources and
+and the more radical perspective that sees wastes as resources

-converts into humus that improves the
+(wastes), which it converts into humus that improves the

 for the plants.
 Thus the earthworm, like all living things,

 is a part of a web where the outputs of one are the inputs

 industrial processes that support modern life can be characterized

-by an input-output model, in which the inputs are natural materials
+by an input-output model, in which the inputs are natural

+and services.
 However, when we step back from this process

 and take a long-term view, we can see all these useful things

-the most ethereal of services required
+the most ethereal of services required the degradation of

-might therefore be better characterized as "consume/excrete".
+be better characterized as "consume/excrete".